 Through the generous support of The Boston Foundation, BDA Individual and Organizational members can rent the Lyric Stage’s Clarendon Hall during the periods when the Lyric is not using the studio for its own purposes.

 Located on the fourth floor of the theatre’s Back Bay home at 140 Clarendon Street with easy access to public transportation, this soundproofed, 37’x27′ space has a state of the art sprung wood floor suitable for all genres of dance.

 Lyric Stage Studio may be rented by choreographers who are rehearsing solos, duets and ensembles of up to 15 people over extended periods of time.
 Clarendon Hall may not be used for classes or public events.
 Rental fees decrease according to length of commitment.

 - 6 months $8/hour (minimum 288 hours)

-The partnership between the Lyric Stage and Boston Dance Alliance is a direct response to the Boston Creates Cultural Plan released this past summer, establishing an interdisciplinary partnership and leveraging a valuable resource that helps artists develop their work.
+The partnership between the Lyric Stage and Boston Dance Alliance was a direct response to the Boston Creates Cultural Plan establishing an interdisciplinary partnership and leveraging a valuable resource that helps artists develop their work.